SuperHouse/esp-open-rtos/extras/lis3dh/README.md

     if (sensor)
     {
+        #ifdef INT_USED

-        // --- SYSTEM CONFIGURATION PART ----
+        /** --- INTERRUPT CONFIGURATION PART ---- */

-        #if !defined (INT_USED)

-        // create a user task that fetches data from sensor periodically xTaskCreate(user_task_periodic, "user_task_periodic", TASK_STACK_DEPTH, NULL, 2, NULL);

-        #else // INT_USED

-        // create a task that is triggered only in case of interrupts to fetch the data xTaskCreate(user_task_interrupt, "user_task_interrupt", TASK_STACK_DEPTH, NULL, 2, NULL);
+        // Interrupt configuration has to be done before the sensor is set
+        // into measurement mode to avoid losing interrupts

-        // create event queue
+        // create an event queue to send interrupt events from interrupt
+        // handler to the interrupt task
         gpio_evt_queue = xQueueCreate(10, sizeof(uint8_t));

         // configure interupt pins for *INT1* and *INT2* signals and set the interrupt handler gpio_enable(INT1_PIN, GPIO_INPUT);
         gpio_set_interrupt(INT1_PIN, GPIO_INTTYPE_EDGE_POS, int_signal_handler);

-        #endif  // !defined(INT_USED)
+        #endif  // INT_USED

-        // -- SENSOR CONFIGURATION PART ---
+        /** -- SENSOR CONFIGURATION PART --- */

-        // Interrupt configuration has to be done before the sensor is set
-        // into measurement mode

         // set polarity of INT signals if necessary
         // lis3dh_config_int_signals (sensor, lis3dh_high_active);